 Even if you don‘t know schedules it is fair to expect a trolleybus to come to a stop in next 10 minutes at the latest.
 This is not so with buses as many bus routes are thinly serve.
 Therefore if you have no interest in checking schedules in advance choose trolleybuses.

-Same one-time ticket applies for both buses and trolleybuses.
+Same one-time ticket (30 min or 1 hour with transfers possible) applies for all public transport.
 You can buy them at kiosks or from the driver.
 If you buy it from the driver it costs approximately 25% more (this money goes to the driver as a compensation for additional job).

 As for monthly tickets there are both ones that apply to both types of transportation and ones that apply either to buses or trolleybuses alone.
-There are tickets valid for several days useful if you will us public transport quite much.
+There are tickets valid for several days useful if you will us public transport extensively.

 The final public buses and trolleybuses leave at around 23:00 and in some stops it can be as late as 23:40.
-There are no night buses.
-The private buses and micro-buses tend to operate only on more profitable hours.
+There are no night buses but the downtown-airport bus operates between some 5:30AM and 2AM.

-The timetables of Vilnius public buses, trolleybuses and some private buses are available at http://www.vilniustransport.com .
+The timetables of Vilnius public buses, trolleybuses and some private buses are available here.
 A powerful journey planning tool is also included in this multilingual website.